Marker Logo

 Topics.
 This historical marker is listed in this topic list: Parks & Recreational Areas.
 A significant historical year for this entry is 1788.

 Location.
 40° 28.555′ N, 79° 54.827′ W. Marker is in Pittsburgh, Pennsylvania, in Allegheny County.
 It is in Highland Park.
-Marker is on Farm House Road north of Grafton Street, on the right when traveling north.
+It is on Farm House Road north of Grafton Street, on the right when traveling north.
 Marker is adjacent to the Negley Farmhouse.
 Touch for map.
 Marker is in this post office area: Pittsburgh PA 15206, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within one mile of this marker, measured as the crow flies.
-Pioneer Cemetery (here, next to this marker);
+At least 8 other markers are within walking distance of this marker

 Park Land History Marker image.
 Click for full size.

-Photographed By William Fischer, Jr., September 11, 2021
+Photographed by William Fischer, Jr., September 11, 2021

 2. Park Land History Marker